-(2) Upon qualification, the applicant must pay the Attorney Admission Fee of \$250.00 (payable to the Clerk, District Court of Guam) and the clerk or his authorized deputy shall administer the oath of admission set forth in paragraph (b)(2) hereof, and have the applicant sign the prescribed oath.
+(2) Upon qualification, the applicant must pay the Attorney Admission Fee fixed by the Judicial Conference of the United States, together with an assessment in an amount to be set by the Court, (payable to the Clerk, District Court of Guam) and the clerk or his authorized deputy shall administer the oath of admission set forth in paragraph (b)(2) hereof, and have the applicant sign the prescribed oath.

 (3) Government of Guam Attorneys temporarily admitted to practice in this Court are subject to the jurisdiction of the Court with respect to their conduct to the same extent as members of the bar of this Court.
 Upon termination of employment with the Government of Guam or Guam Legal Services Corporation, the government attorney so temporarily admitted shall notify, in writing, the clerk of the District Court of Guam of such termination.
 Once notified, the clerk shall strike the temporarily admitted government attorney from the roll of attorneys.
-If the temporarily admitted attorney meets the requirements for full admission while still employed as an attorney for the Government of Guam or Guam Legal Services Corporation, and complies with all of the requirements set forth in subsection (b) herein, the \$250.00 permanent admission fee will be waived.
+If the temporarily admitted attorney meets the requirements for full admission while still employed as an attorney for the Government of Guam or Guam Legal Services Corporation; and complies with all of the requirements set forth in subsection (b) herein, the permanent admission fee will be waived.